samanfarid/samanfarid.github.io/index.md

 ## Saman Farid

-I am the founder of [Formic](www.formic.co) and am living in the San Francisco Bay area.
+I am the founder and CEO of [Formic](www.formic.co) and live in the San Francisco Bay area.
 We provide robotics to increase the productivity and capacity of factories across the US.

 Prior to this, I ran the global investment fund for [Baidu Ventures](www.bv.ai) focusing on AI, Machine Learning, and it's effects on the way we work and live.
 I am also the founder of [Comet Labs](www.cometlabs.io) - an AI focused investment fund and incubator.
 Prior to working as an investor, I built and sold two technology companies (an e-Commerce busienss and an IP Television infrastructure company), worked on technology infrastructure projects in alternative energy, and had short stints at Verizon, Microsoft and Honeywell.